 By hosting a soft reopening last week, the Borgata team went through a trial run of sorts.

-Here are some of the other protocols that Johnson highlighted:
+Here are some of the protocols that Johnson highlighted:

 - HVAC controls to make sure that the air in the casino is acceptable.

-- Polycarbonate barriers on all table games to protect customers and employees.
+- Polycarbonate barriers at all table games to protect customers and employees.